Domaine Ogereau - Quarts de Chaume La Martinière 2018 (50 cl)

 About the estate:

-Located in the Layon Valley, this estate was founded in the late 19th century and has earned stars and Favorites every color of Anjou.
-The 24-hectare vineyard (in conversion to organic farming) is managed by Vincent Ogereau, one of the most talented winemakers in the Loire Valley, assisted by his son Emmanuel since 2014.
-Not to be missed.
+Located in the Layon Valley, this estate—founded in the late 19th century—has earned numerous awards and Favorites the Anjou region.
+The 24-hectare vineyard (currently transitioning to organic farming) is managed by Vincent Ogereau, one of the Loire Valley’s most talented winemakers, who has been assisted by his son Emmanuel since 2014.
+A must-visit.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France